 - Nepal celebrates more than 50 different festivals with a fixed date as marked in the Nepalese Calendar

-- Different ethnic communities celebrate different kind of festivals
+- Different ethnic communities celebrate a different kinds of festivals

 - Public Holidays are given on the most important celebration days (festivals)